bernardosabatinilab/two-armed-bandit-task/README.md

 Code and behavioral protocol for freely-moving 2ABT

-This is a protcol designed within the Sabtini lab of a freely-moving two-armed-bandit task.
+This is an experimental protcol designed within the Sabtini lab of a freely-moving two-armed-bandit task.
+These files will allow you to build the behavioral arena and begin running 2ABT in mice.

-Laser cutting plans to build behavioral arena as well as 3D-printing files are locating within "Laser Cutter" folder.
+Laser cutting plans to build behavioral arena as well as 3D-printing files are locating within the "laser cutter" folder.
 Printed Circuit Board (PCB) plans and code is available under the "Two-Armed-Bandit-PCB" repo forked from Harvard Medical School Insrumentation Core.
+Aquisiton code to control the behavioral arena can be found in "Mouse-Bandit-Behavior-markov"

 Please read "2ABT protocol" for details on behavioral training, learning criterion, and trouble shooting tips.

+MATLAB and Arduino IDE is required.